sophiathekitty/Community-Discord-BOT/FIRST-CONTRIBUTION.md

 :bulb: _An easy way to see if the commit message is correct is by placing it in the sentence "This commit will \_\_\_\_\_\_\_\_\_\_\_\_."_

 #### For GitHub Desktop:
-_Please ignore the commit message here: it is not written present tense._
+_Please ignore the commit message here: it is not written in present tense._
 [![Commiting files in GitHub Desktop](https://services.github.com/on-demand/images/gifs/github-desktop/making-commits-locally.gif)](https://services.github.com/on-demand/github-desktop/add-commits-github-desktop)

 #### For command line: